 3. Prepare a menu

-Ensure you have prepared a menu of magnificent meals you’ll serve to your clients.
+Ensure you have prepared a menu with approximate prices for the meal that you’ll serve to your clients.
 Draft a rough menu to highlight the best dishes that can be prepared in your residential or commercial kitchen.

-Based on your catering niche, you should tailor your menu.
-Ensure you cover corporate events, buffet-style catering, or other catering occasions with finesse.
+Based on your catering niche, you should tailor your menu and price.
+Ensure you cover corporate events, buffet-style catering, or other catering occasions like birthday parties or engagement parties with finesse.

 You can customize your food business menu based on the client’s requirements and project demand.
 But it’s better to create a list of options to help your team create reliable supply orders and preparation processes.
 You can make changes in your business structures based on the catering options.